juanallo/vscode-dependency-cruiser/README.md

 -   **prefix**: Prefix to add to each node URL.
 For example, you can use this to alllow opening the file in github.
 -   **moduleSystems**: Define the module systems to be used.
 Supported: `['amd', 'cjs', 'es6', 'tsd']`.
 Defaults to `["amd", "cjs", "es6"]`
 -   **tsConfig**: Specify the path for the typescript configuration file.
 Defaults to `tsconfig.json`
+-   **webpackConfig**: Specify the path for the webpack configuration file.
+Defaults to `webpack.config.js`

 #### Layout Options